xcore/sc_lcd/doc/programming.rst

 To use a module,
 	* Create a header file in the application project called ``touch_lib_conf.h`` or ``touch_server_conf.h``.
 	* In the header file, add the defines for conditional compilation and device-specific parameters.
 	* The application should also include the port mapping for the touch screen controller.
-A variable of the type structure ``touchController_ports`` should be created and must include the port information.
+A variable of the type structure ``touch_controller_ports`` should be created and must include the port information.

 Example:
 In the application file
 ::

-	struct touchController_ports ports = {
+	struct touch_controller_ports ports = {
 		XS1_PORT_1E,
 		XS1_PORT_1H,
 		1000,